Quantum steering as a resource for secure tripartite Quantum State Sharing: An example 1,3 reconstruction setup

-\paragraph{Dealer protocol:} The dealer constructs the three shares by interfering the secret state on a balanced beamsplitter with one mode of the two-mode entangled resource.
-The three output states are then related to the input states by
+The dealer process, \cref{fig:ff_setup} is identical regardless of the physical setup used to reconstruct the secret.
+The secret state is passed through a balanced beamsplitter with one mode of the 2-mode resource state to produce three shares of the form

-where $\q_\psi$ are the quadrature operators representing the secret state and $\q_{ri}$ represents each mode of the resource state.
-Crucially, none of $\q_{1,2,3}$ individually contain enough information to accurately reconstruct the original state.
-As shown in Ref. \cite{lance_2004}, the information obtainable from each share could be further reduced with the addition of correlated classical noise without impacting the reconstructed state.
-Each of the three modes are distributed to a player as labelled.

-\paragraph{\textit{\{1,2\} reconstruction}:} Players $1$ and $2$ may trivially reconstruct their state by passing each share through a second balanced beamsplitter.
-This will effectively reverse the beamsplitter used in the dealer protocol, reproducing the original separable system and leaving in one of the beamsplitter outputs the state

-In the ideal case, with no transmission or component losses, $\q_\psi$ will be reconstructed perfectly regardless of the resource state used.

-\paragraph{\textit{\{1,3\}} and \textit{\{2,3\} reconstruction}:} Reconstructing the original state using share 3 requires a more complex disentanglement process to separate $\q_\psi$ from the resource state.
-We focus here on \textit{$\{1,3\}$ reconstruction}; the $\{2, 3\}$ case follows with only minor changes.
-Recalling from \cref{eqn:steering} that the resource state is entangled such that the modes cancel maximally when mixed with ratio $\q_{r1} \mp g\q_{r2}$ for some $g\in\reals$, it becomes clear that in order to recover $\q_\psi$ we wish to implement the transformation

-where $\eta\in\reals$ represents an amplification of the output state which is required to preserve the canonical commutation relations.
-We derive $\eta$ in the supplementary material.
-The players can control $g$ by adjusting the parameters of the reconstruction process (see the supplemental material for an example setup \cite{appendix}) and so its value also acts as a unique label for a specific reconstruction setup.

-This transformation produces a state with mean $\mean = \eta\mean_\psi$ and covariance matrix $\cov = \eta^2\cov_\psi + \eta^2\steering \mat{I}$: an amplified, generally-noisy copy of the input state.
-We show in the supplementary material \cite{appendix} that to preserve the canonical commutation relations, and thus satisfy the uncertainty theorem, this reconstruction must impose a gain of $\eta = 1/\sqrt{2-g^2}$ on the secret state.
-Clearly, then, this reconstruction protocol amplifies the original state for all $g>1$ and de-amplifies it for all $g<1$ - the original state is only reproduced with unity-gain for $g=1$.